Tanami/markdown-graphviz-svg/README.md

 # Usage
  - Run `setup.py install` or put this folder in your $PYTHONPATH
- - Add `markdown-graphviz-svg` to your extensions list in ReText's configuration
+ - Add `markdown_graphviz_svg` to your extensions list in ReText's configuration
  - Use like this:

 ```